-- Confidential information will be maintained in a secure location, kept separate from all other records, and will not be disclosed without the written consent of the individual to whom the information applies, or as required under law or pursuant to an order from a court of competent jurisdiction; provided however, the Commission may access this information to carry out its official duties. - All recordkeeping requirements under 935 CMR 500.105(9) are followed, including: - Keeping written business records, available for inspection, and in accordance with generally accepted accounting principles, which will include manual or computerized records of: - Assets and liabilities; - Monetary transactions; - Books of accounts, which will include journals, ledgers, and supporting documents, agreements, checks, invoices, and vouchers; - Sales records including the quantity, form, and cost of marijuana products; and - Salary and wages paid to each employee, or stipend, executive compensation, bonus, benefit, or item of value paid to any persons having direct or indirect control over the Commonwealth Farm. - All sales recording requirements under 935 CMR 500.140(5) are followed, including: - Utilizing a point-of-sale (POS) system approved by the Commission, in consultation with the DOR, and a sales recording module approved by DOR; - Conducting a monthly analysis of its equipment and sales date, and maintaining records, available to the Commission upon request, that the monthly analysis has been performed; - Complying with 830 CMR 62C.25.1: Record Retention and DOR Directive 16-1 regarding recordkeeping requirements; - Adopting separate accounting practices at the point-of-sale for marijuana and marijuana product sales, and non-marijuana sales; - Maintaining such records that would allow for the Commission and the DOR to audit and examine the point-of-sale system used in order to ensure compliance with Massachusetts tax laws and 935 CMR 500; and - Additional written business records will be kept, including, but not limited to, records of: - Compliance with liability insurance coverage or maintenance of escrow requirements under 935 CMR 500.105(10) and all bond or escrow requirements under 935 CMR 500.105(16); - Fees paid under 935 CMR 500.005 or any other section of the Commission's regulations; and - Fines or penalties, if any, paid under 935 CMR 500.360 or any other section of the Commission's regulations.
+- Confidential information will be maintained in a secure location, kept separate from all other records, and will not be disclosed without the written consent of the individual to whom the information applies, or as required under law or pursuant to an order from a court of competent jurisdiction; provided however, the Commission may access this information to carry out its official duties. - All recordkeeping requirements under 935 CMR 500.105(9) are followed, including: - Keeping written business records, available for inspection, and in accordance with generally accepted accounting principles, which will include manual or computerized records of: - Assets and liabilities; - Monetary transactions; - Books of accounts, which will include journals, ledgers, and supporting documents, agreements, checks, invoices, and vouchers; - Sales records including the quantity, form, and cost of marijuana products; and - Salary and wages paid to each employee, or stipend, executive compensation, bonus, benefit, or item of value paid to any persons having direct or indirect control over Commonwealth Farm. - All sales recording requirements under 935 CMR 500.140(5) are followed, including: - Utilizing a point-of-sale (POS) system approved by the Commission, in consultation with the DOR, and a sales recording module approved by DOR; - Prohibiting the use of software or other methods to manipulate or alter sales data; - Conducting a monthly analysis of its equipment and sales date, and maintaining records, available to the Commission upon request, that the monthly analysis has been performed; - If Commonwealth Farm determines that software has been installed for the purpose of manipulation or alteration of sales data or other methods have been utilized to manipulate or alter sales data: 1. it shall immediately disclose the information to the Commission; 2. it shall cooperate with the Commission in any investigation regarding manipulation or alteration of sales data; and 3. take such other action directed by the Commission to comply with 935 CMR 500.105. - Complying with 830 CMR 62C.25.1: Record Retention and DOR Directive 16-1 regarding recordkeeping requirements; - Adopting separate accounting practices at the point-of-sale for marijuana and marijuana product sales, and non-marijuana sales; and - Maintaining such records that would allow for the Commission and the DOR to audit and examine the point-of-sale system used in order to ensure compliance with Massachusetts tax laws and 935 CMR 500.000

+- Additional written business records will be kept, including, but not limited to, records of: - Compliance with liability insurance coverage or maintenance of escrow requirements under 935 CMR 500.105(10) and all bond or escrow requirements under 935 CMR 500.105(16); - Fees paid under 935 CMR 500.005 or any other section of the Commission's regulations; and - Fines or penalties, if any, paid under 935 CMR 500.360 or any other section of the Commission's regulations.